History of the Jews in Bukovina: Life under Austria and Romania

 According to the Romanian-Israeli historian Moshe Idel, Baal Shem Tov, the founder of Hasidic Judaism, was born in the Principality of Moldavia, in the area that would later become Bukovina.

 Bukovina was conquered by the Austrian Archduchy in 1774.
 It developed into one of the most diverse provinces in the Archduchy and later in the Austrian Empire; it was also the province with one of the highest Jewish populations.

 The first Austrian census reported a population of 526 Jewish families.
 As immigration from Galicia, Moldova, and Ukraine grew, the Austrian authorities began to deport the newcomers.
 Some laws against Jews were revoked in the 1810s.
 There was a gradual elimination of discrimination of Jews after the 1848 revolution, leading up to all laws against them being removed in 1867.
 Many of the Jews in Bukovina, along with Germans, immigrated to North America in the late 19th and early 20th century.
 Despite this, Austria's census reported over 12% Jewish population in Bukovina.
 When Austria-Hungary collapsed in 1918, Romania took control of Bukovina.
 In the early 1920s, state posts began to require native Romanian language skills.
 This law served to legitimize further anti-Semitic legislation.
-In the late 1930s under Romania, the citizenship od 8.54% of Bukovina's Jews was revoked for alleged fraud by antisemitic governments in 1937-1939, which was the lowest in the territories that became a part of Romania in 1918 (outside the Old Kingdom).
+In the late 1930s under Romania, the citizenship of 8.54% of Bukovina's Jews was revoked for alleged fraud by antisemitic governments in 1937–1939, which was the lowest in the territories that became a part of Romania in 1918 (outside the Old Kingdom).
 Overall, 36.5% of Romania's Jewish population lost its Romanian citizenship in the process, including 61.61% of the Jewish population of Bessarabia, 17.96% in Transylvania and 21.47% in Banat.
 Like Germany's Jews, they were additionally sent to forced-labor camps.